Bendeguz-Cs/Rotary_encoder/README.md

 Simple Arduino library used to read the position of an incremental rotary encoder.

+> [!NOTE]
+> Currently this library works much better on microcontrollers with higher clock speeds for example the Seeeduino XIAO

 ## Testing

 This library was tested on: